 NordVPN even lets you access Facebook from within China.
 With six simultaneous connections allowed, you can protect an entire household and stream from whichever device you prefer.

 This VPN simplifies online security by including an ad-blocker and anti-malware functionality.
 It features 256-bit AES encryption, DNS leak protection, and an application-specific kill switch.
-It’s great for privacy-conscious users as it keeps no logs and subscriptions can be paid for in bitcoin.
+It’s great for privacy-conscious users with its no-logging policy and subscriptions can be paid for in bitcoin.

 NordVPN has apps for Windows, Android, MacOS, and iOS.
 It can be manually configured to work with Linux and selected routers.